×

 This is important to Origin as we are committed to diversity.

-Since the last report the headcount has increased by 12.5% from 294 employees.
-The number of male workers has decreased by 11%, whilst we have seen a 14% increase of female workers. during this period.
+Since the last report the headcount has decreased by 9.82%.
+The number of male workers has decreased by 6.9%, and a number of female workers has decreased by 12%.

 Several factors have contributed to the gender pay gap during this period.
-Of the 21 part-time employees, 81% were women, with 82% of these roles in the bottom two salary quartiles.
-Female representation in senior leadership stands at 62.5%, reflecting a 21% increase compared to last year, while Executive representation remains unchanged at 67% female.
+Of the 20 part-time employees, 80% were women, all of whom were in the lower two salary quartiles.
+This concentration continues to influence overall pay outcomes.

-Overall, the recruitment of men into higher-paid roles and women into lower-paid and part-time roles remains the main driver of the gender pay gap.
+Overall, the distribution of women in lower-paid and part-time roles remains a key driver of the gender pay gap, although progress in senior and higher-paid roles is helping to offset this.